Skip to main content

 Use Cases: - Track which search results users actually click on - Collect explicit feedback (thumbs up/down) on result quality - Monitor engagement metrics (time spent viewing, sharing) - Identify problematic queries (zero results, immediate refinements) - Power Learning to Rank models with real user behavior

-Requirements: - feature_id: REQUIRED - The document/feature that was interacted with - interaction_type: REQUIRED - Type(s) of interaction that occurred - position: OPTIONAL - Where in results list the interaction occurred - metadata: OPTIONAL - Additional context about the interaction - user_id: OPTIONAL - For personalization and user-specific metrics - session_id: OPTIONAL - For tracking multi-query sessions
+Requirements: - feature_id: REQUIRED - The document/feature that was interacted with - interaction_type: REQUIRED - Type(s) of interaction that occurred - position: REQUIRED - Where in results list the interaction occurred (for LTR) - query_snapshot: HIGHLY RECOMMENDED - Query input for training optimization - document_score: HIGHLY RECOMMENDED - Initial score for LTR training - result_set_size: OPTIONAL - Total results shown (for context) - metadata: OPTIONAL - Additional context about the interaction - user_id: OPTIONAL - For personalization and user-specific metrics - session_id: OPTIONAL - For tracking multi-query sessions - execution_id: OPTIONAL - Link to full execution context - retriever_id: OPTIONAL - For multi-retriever analytics

 Related Concepts: - Retrievers: Interactions measure retriever performance - Evaluations: Interactions provide real-world complement to offline evaluation - Learning to Rank: Interactions train ranking models